papivot/pace-docs/PKS Workload Deployment using Helm.md

 #### Start prometheus with the correct values

 Inspect the chart to view the parameters using `helm inspect ...`.
-Both alertmanager and prometheus have PersistantVolume enabled yer the storageClass is set to null.
+Both alertmanager and prometheus have PersistantVolume enabled where the storageClass is set to null.

 ```shell
 `alertmanager.persistentVolume.enabled` | If true, alertmanager will create a Persistent Volume Claim | `true`